jdelreyes/spring-social/readme.md

 # Spring Social

-An API-based social media where users can post, comment, send friend requests and, receive notifications regarding friend requests written using the Spring Boot framework.
+An API-based social media where users can post, comment, manage friend requests and, receive notifications written using the Spring Boot framework.

 ## Architecture